Schedule a Consultation →

 "Dharma is always in relation to being of service to others.
 It's not something that's just by yourself.
 It's something that includes the whole of life."

 Your dharma lives where your gifts meet other people's needs.
-That's exactly what the four circles map out.
+That is exactly what the four circles map out.

-Circle 1: Your mission.
+Circle 1 · Your mission.
 What are you passionate about?
 What could you focus on tirelessly, for years, without running out of energy?
-As I describe it, your dharma is "something there's always energy for, even when you feel like you've come to the brim of the barrel."
+Your dharma is something there is always energy for, even when you feel like you have come to the brim of the barrel.

-Circle 2: Your talents and skills.
+Circle 2 · Your talents and skills.
 What are you naturally good at?
-Here's the best clue, one a teacher gave me years ago in India: "You're on the right track when someone comes up to you and says 'thank you, that was so helpful,' and you don't feel like you really did anything."
+Here is the best clue, one a teacher gave me in India years ago: you are on the right track when someone comes up to you and says "thank you, that was so helpful," and you don't feel like you really did anything.
 The things that come easily to you, that you barely count as effort, those are your gifts.

-Circle 3: Who you care about.
+Circle 3 · Who you care about.
 Who do you genuinely want to help?
 Whose problems move you?
-As I say in the teaching, "the word 'who' takes a lot of the pressure off," because the moment you picture the actual people you love serving, everything gets clearer and faster.
+The word "who" takes a lot of the pressure off, because the moment you picture the actual people you love serving, everything gets clearer and faster.

 "When you add these four things together, right in the middle there's a tiny little space where they all intersect and overlap.
 That white point in the middle, that is your dharma."

-Why is my dharma so hard to see?
+Why your dharma is so hard to see

 Because conditioning is louder than your own voice, and it's been drowning out the answer for years.
 The pressure to do what everyone else does is far stronger than most people realise.
-But your dharma hasn't gone anywhere.
+But your dharma has not gone anywhere.

 "Your dharma is kind of right in front of us.
 We just don't always see it because of all the brainwashing and conditioning and racing thoughts.
 You can try to deny it, refuse it, run away from it, but it's going to come after you.
 Your dharma will seek you out."

 It took me years to find mine, the long way round.
 As a child I'd lie awake wondering what was beyond the edge of the universe.
 Then came music and art college, where I assumed I'd have a career in music.
 Then a spiritual breakthrough led me to meditation, and I started teaching it for free for years.
 I used my art to help entrepreneurs with design, which taught me business.
-And slowly all of it connected: spirituality, teaching, art, business, woven into one thing, teaching the teachers.
-As I tell students, "there are hidden secrets in everything you've done.
-Even some random thing you did years ago has significance now."
+And slowly all of it connected, spirituality, teaching, art, business, woven into one thing: teaching the teachers.
+There are hidden secrets in everything you've done.
+Even some random thing you did years ago has significance now.
 Nothing you've lived is wasted.

-This is what the psychologist Abraham Maslow called self-actualization.
-In his words: "A musician must make music, an artist must paint, a poet must write, if he is to be ultimately at peace with himself.
+This is what the psychologist Abraham Maslow called self-actualization: "A musician must make music, an artist must paint, a poet must write, if he is to be ultimately at peace with himself.
 What a man can be, he must be."
-Maslow built it into his hierarchy of human needs.
-Different language, same truth Michael's students keep discovering: you are wired to become what you're for.
+Different language, same truth: you are wired to become what you are for.

 You ask better questions, and you keep asking until the answer surfaces.
 These are the ones from the teaching that cut through fastest.